wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 Stable tag: 2.4
 Version: 2.4

-The Edamam recipe plugin makes recipe formating easy and automatically makes the recipe search engine friendly with Schema.org tags and calculated nutrition.
+The recipe plugin does all formating for you and makes your recipes Google and SEO friendly Schema.org.
+It also calculates recipe's nutrition!

 == Description ==
 <full description>